 Visiting Granada – Free and Cheap Ways To See The City

-There are also several free magazines that you can pick up in bars, shops and restaurants around the city.
+- There are also several free magazines that you can pick up in bars, shops and restaurants around the city.
 The Sentinella is in English and has information about the Costa Tropical and Granada.
 La Balconada is mainly in Spanish with information about the Valley of Lecrin, Durcal and surrounding area.
-The Pocket Guia & Guia Go are more about Granada city and although are in Spanish times and places are easy to follow if you don´t speak the lingo.
+The Pocket Guia & Guia Go are more about Granada city and although are in Spanish times and places are easy to follow if you don’t speak the lingo.

 - In Granada each week new exhibitions are opened in the city in the different museums and buildings.
-You´ll often find that many are free to go in.
-Check information in local newspapers they often publish information the day before something new opens.
+You´ll often find that many are free.
+Check information in local newspapers as they often publish information the day before something new opens.

-The travel game ´Spot the pomegranate´ is also free to do in Granada.
-All you need is to be able to walk around the streets of Granada and see the Pomegranates everywhere!
+- The travel game ´Spot the pomegranate´ is also free to do in Granada.
+All you need is to be able to walk around the streets of Granada and see the pomegranates everywhere!
 Just like I-Spy just for Granada ; )

 Molly was born in Robin Hood country, a village in Nottinghamshire UK, but has been living in Spain since 1998; initially in Barcelona but now in Granada, Andalusia.